Installation and your account

 Cancel your subscription

-If you want to cancel your subscription, log into your account, scroll to the Subscriptions section and click the “Cancel” button beside the active subscription.
+If you want to cancel your subscription, log into your account, scroll down to the Subscriptions section and click the red “Cancel …” button beside the active subscription:

-If your subscription currently uses PayPal, there is no “Update Payment Method” on the My Account” page.
-Changes to your funding source need to be done directly in your account on paypal.com.
+If your subscription currently uses PayPal, any changes to your payment method need to be done directly in your account on paypal.com.

-To switch your payment method from PayPal to credit card or vice versa, you need to cancel the subscription before the renewal date.
-Then buy a new license, and make sure to enter your existing license key into the “Discount” box during checkout.
-This will apply the renewal discount and will renew your existing license.
+To switch your payment method from PayPal to Stripe or vice versa, you need to cancel the subscription before the renewal date.
+Then buy a new license, and make sure to enter your existing license key into the “Discount Code” box during checkout.
+This will apply the renewal discount and renew your existing (previously cancelled) license.
 If your license has a grandfathered price, the grandfathered renewal discount will be applied.

-Note that there is no 20% renewal discount applied when upgrading to a Professional license, only when an existing Basic or Professional subscription is renewed automatically or manually.
+Note that there is no 20% renewal discount applied when upgrading to a higher tier, only when an existing subscription is renewed automatically or manually.

 Plugin updates